-Exams are multiple-choice, two hours long, and closed-book.
+Exams are closed-book, multiple-choice, one hour and fifty minutes long.
+Each exam will consist of 55 questions.
 No dictionaries or electronic devices are allowed.
-Each exam will consist of 50 questions.
 Students are responsible for all assigned reading material whether or not the material was discussed in class.
 The mid-term exams will be during class time on dates to be announced in class and posted on OWL.
 The final exam will be scheduled by the Registrar during the final exam period.
 Students should not finalize end-of-term travel plans until the date and time for the final exam has been set.
-Exams are not returned to student, but students may review their exams in the Professor's office.
-Students must bring student identification to all exams.
+Exams are not returned to student, but students may review their exams during exam review sessions (details of which will be posted on OWL).
+Students must bring student identification to all exams and exam review sessions.